How CRAFT Works

 Immutable

-Once published, an artifact version cannot be overwritten.
-Updates require a new SemVer version.
+Once published, a version cannot be overwritten or modified.
+Updates require a new release number.

-From describing a task to running it in your CAD host — request early access and walk through it yourself.
+From describing a task to running it in your CAD host.
+Request early access and walk through it with guided onboarding from our team.

 Request Early Access See Examples